LifeBogger presents the Full Story of a Football Legend and Club owner who is best known by the Nickname; ‘Dave’.

 David Beckham is best known for his always-expanding collection of ink in his model body.

-Beckham has however played in long sleeve shirts to cover up his tattoos in consideration of others who may feel uncomfortable due to their beliefs.
+Beckham has however, played in long sleeve shirts to cover up his tattoos in consideration of others who may feel uncomfortable because of their beliefs.

 David Beckham Lifestyle – How Rich are the Beckhams?
 Wealthier than the Queen?

 The Beckham family once become a lucrative marketing machine, and their wealth grews to amazing figures.